jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "You're asking me about the color!
 My daughter and wife were taken to the hospital—who cares about color!"

 Injuries were further down the list of questions.
 But I learned my lesson there.
-Since the calls are so random, assume the worst every time and ask about the worst-case scenario first.
+Since the calls are so random, assume the worst every time.
 If you remember that, it saves you from insulting people and grounds other callers' attitudes too.

 It also makes for a dreary mindset.
 Now I understood what my trainer meant.
 "God bless you" definitely wasn't the norm.

-## Story 3 - The Job
+### Story 3 - The Job

 I thought learning the rules would be enough.
 I was wrong.